-“You can use this gel as an overnight mask.
-It’s all-natural and avoids the use of dehydrating alcohol preservatives.
-Try using it two times per week starting at week two (but you can reduce applications if your skin feels too exfoliated)." — Athena Hewett, aesthetician and founder of Monastery
+“You can use this gel as an overnight mask," says the organic facialist Athena Hewett.
+"It’s all-natural and avoids the use of dehydrating alcohol preservatives.
+Try using it twice per week starting with week two of use; reduce applications if skin feels too exfoliated."

-"This iS Clinical mask brightens skin and the aloe is a soothing botanical with extremely nourishing properties.
-Apply it once a week and leave on for three to seven minutes." — Parvaneh Rafaeloff
+"The aloe in this cooling, skin-brightening mask is a soothing botanical with powerful skin-nourishing properties," says Rafaeloff.
+"Apply it once per week and leave on for three to seven minutes."